swegmueller/LORACCS_Mosaic_Correction/README.md

 The rest should be available via conda forge.
 I've tested this with Python 3.7 and 3.8.

-# Usage example (using jupyter notebook or similar)
+# Usage example with Dove imagery (using jupyter notebook or similar)

 Before using LORACCS, I HIGHLY recommend you mask the images first to get rid of any bad pixels.
 For Dove imagery, this can be doing with the included UDM and UDM2 files.